Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster: Introduction

 The paper is organized as follows: In Section \ref{sec:obs}, we describe the observations used in this study, including the \Ha maps and the relevant data from the main Virgo catalogue.
-In Section \ref{sec:methods}, we detail the process used to quantify the \Ha distribution in galaxies, the steps taken to ensure a clean sample, and the algorithm developed to properly compare different populations of galaxies.
-We detail the basic properties of filament and non-filament galaxies in our sample in Section \ref{sec:ip} for context before moving to the results of the clump analysis in \ref{sec:res}.
+In Section \ref{sec:methods}, we detail the process used to quantify the \Ha clump distribution in galaxies, the steps taken to ensure a clean sample, and the algorithm developed to properly compare clumps in different populations of galaxies.
+We also discuss the effects of image resolution and galaxy distance on clump sizes.
+In Section \ref{sec:ip}, we detail the basic properties of filament and non-filament galaxies in our sample for context before moving to the results of the clump analysis in \ref{sec:res}.
 Then, we provide evidence for the fractal nature of \Ha clumps in Section \ref{sec:fractal}.
 Finally, we summarize our findings and suggest future directions in Section \ref{sec:conc}.
 In this work, we assume a Hubble constant of $H_0 = 74$ km s$^{-1}$ Mpc$^{-1}$ \citep{TullyMotion2008}.